Reports and DocumentsReports and Documents

 From time to time, OPLIN generates special reports and documents which may be of general interest.

 Annual ReportsAnnual Reports

 OPLIN releases an Annual Report every year, often in conjunction with the annual Stakeholders Meeting.
 You can download reports below (PDF format).
-In 2009, the report was presented as a website: 2009 Annual Report
+Older reports can be obtained by emailing firstname.lastname@example.org.

 Benefits of Collaborative PurchasingBenefits of Collaborative Purchasing

 The Ohio Public Library Information Network purchases services for use by each Ohio public library system, falling primarily into three categories: an online database of general-interest periodicals; library connections to the Internet; and online Ohio newspapers and archives.
 Such collaborative purchasing has demonstrable financial benefits.
 The attached PDF file provides a statewide summary of those benefits, as well as data for individual library systems.

 OPLIN was created by an exceptional group of people, with support from the entire Ohio public library community, who volunteered their time and effort to develop a service which they believed to be very important.
 The early impetus for creating a network of public libraries came from the metropolitan library systems, but it quickly grew to encompass all Ohio public libraries.